chmaha/ReaClassical/install_instructions.md

 For those who only want access to the scripts and jsfx plugins:

-## Basic Manual Install Inside Your Existing REAPER Install
+## Basic manual install of just the S-D editing tools inside Your existing REAPER Install

 To just use the scripts and jsfx plugins without any customization of keymaps, toolbar etc:
 1. Install both ReaPack (https://reapack.com/) and latest bleeding edge SWS Extensions (https://www.sws-extension.org/download/pre-release/) if you haven't already
 2. Import my repository into ReaPack by copying and pasting [this link](https://github.com/chmaha/ReaClassical/raw/main/index.xml).
 If you need help with importing see https://reapack.com/user-guide#import-repositories.
-3. Search for "ReaClassical" and install the main ReaClassical package and any jsfx plugins (my "RCPlugs" are highly recommended for classical work).
+3. Search for "ReaClassical Core" and install the main ReaClassical package and any jsfx plugins (my "RCPlugs" are highly recommended for classical work).
-4. Use the ReaClassical project template for relevant projects (you can set this as default in the REAPER preferences) and change to the ReaClassical theme (Options > Themes).
 5. Set up keyboard shortcuts in the actions list (? shortcut) as desired.

 ### Notes